• Skip to main content

 But if I were to die from this virus next month, one thing I know for certain: An auction house of my own choosing will auction off my baseball card collection.
 My two younger brothers, neither of whom cares about cards, will get top dollar.
 Why?
 Because I have worked out a plan and am executing it while I’m still alive.

-These tough economic times might force you to consider selling your collection just to pay current bills.
+These tough economic times might force you to consider selling your sports card collection just to pay current bills.
 Or you might someday go through a divorce.
 But whatever the reason for having to sell, please work on having a plan.
 And try not to sell in a panic.

 I will offer you some guidance, based on my firsthand experiences.
 Of course, if your best friend, son, brother, or other relative also loves collecting cards and you’re in good shape financially, read no further.
 When you pass away they will get your cards and continue to enjoy them for years.
 The stewardship continues within friends and family.